We are a nation that loves baked goods. Very few of us, only about 0.2% of the population, don’t buy bread.

 The flour and bran they produce is of better quality and milled into different specifications — one flour for pizza, another for croissants, another for bread.

 Thanks to modern technology, milling is now more energy and labour efficient than ever before.
-It produces a consistently far better product with far less wastage and downtime than the flour of only a few decades ago.
+It produces a consistently far better product with far less wastage and downtime than only a few decades ago.
 This includes:

-But it’s not just the technology that improves the product, but having the best grain is crucial.
+But it’s not just the technology that improves the product, having the best grain is crucial.

 Mills keep in close contact with plant breeders.
 Between them, they carry out around 7,000 tests a year on new varieties to assess their suitability for milling and baking.

 The Agriculture and Horticulture Development Board (AHDB) uses this information to compile a list of recommended varieties for farmers.